knetikmedia/recruitment-test/README.md

 #### Acceptance criteria

-- For the filters location, results are returned
+- For the filtered device property, results are returned
-- The Connection Status, Location and Updated Date of the device are displayed
+- The Connection Status, Location Name and Updated Date of the device are displayed

 # Technical questions